JellyRollJunior/leet-code-journal/README.md

  - #268 Missing Number: I've done this before 8)
  - #190 Reverse Bits*: Taught me how to properly use bitmasks and bit shifting operations!
  - #70 Climbing Stairs: 8)
- - #206 Reverse Linked List: I still have trouble saving space.
+ - #206 Reverse Linked List*: I still have trouble saving space.
 I can usually write an optimal time algorithm but not a optimal space one.
 I need to work on keeping track of pointers because sometimes I get lost in the pointer shuffle.
 Try to write everything down to make things more clear.

 ## Reflections - medium
  - #238 Product of Array Except Self: I'm very proud to have figured this out by myself!
 Need to keep in mind when it's necessary to save intermediate values and when they can just be discarded (in order to save space)